 Andrew’s works have been performed at Arizona State University, The Ohio State University, Iowa State University, the University of Oregon, summer programs at both Idyllwild and Interlochen, and at many other colleges, festivals, and museums.
 Recitals dedicated to his works have taken place in California and Arizona, and his music has been part of art installations, dance programs, and theatrical productions throughout the Western US and Asia.

-Upcoming projects include a new work for oboe and string trio for oboist Josh Hall, a work for Italian clarinetist Arianna Tieghi, and a large-scale symphonic work for wind ensemble.
+Upcoming projects include several new works: for oboe and string trio for oboist Josh Hall, for Italian clarinetist Arianna Tieghi, and for Phoenix-based trombonist Matt Lennex.

 Andrew holds the M.Mus. in composition from Arizona State University and the B.Mus. in composition from the Conservatory of Music at the University of the Pacific.
-His primary teachers have included Stephen Michael Gryc, Robert Carl, James DeMars, Rodney Rogers, Robert Coburn, and Francois Rose.
+His primary teachers have included Stephen Michael Gryc, Robert Carl, Rodney Rogers, James DeMars, Robert Coburn, and Francois Rose.
 He has participated in masterclasses with composers Christopher Theofanidis, Jennifer Higdon, Michael Torke, and Jonathan Newman, as well as with conductor Karla Lemon at the Scotia Festival of Music in Halifax.
-He has also studied conducting with Henrik Jul Hansen and Eric Hammer, and has led clinics and performances of his music with ensembles of all ages.
+He has also studied conducting with Henrik Jul Hansen and Eric Hammer.
+Andrew has led clinics and performances of his music with ensembles of all ages.

 Andrew has taught at Arizona State University and Paradise Valley Community College in Phoenix.
 He has also taught both theory and composition during his time at the Hartt School.
 He is a member of BMI and the College Music Society.

 Andrew lives in Hartford with his partner Rico Reyes, and a rescued Chihuahua/terrier mutt named Joey, who is a very good boy (mostly).